 How accessible is the school environment?

 We have made many improvements and modifications to the school site over the last few years.
 We have installed more ramps around the school site and raised corridor floors to ensure ease of access for those with physical needs to be able to use crutches, walking frames and wheel chairs.
-We have disabled toilets, physiotherapy beds and hoists.
-A lift is provided in the Sports Block to ensure students with physical disabilities can access the dance studio and fitness suite.
+We have disabled toilets, and a lift is provided in the Sports Block to ensure students with physical disabilities can access the dance studio and fitness suite.
 Students with physical disabilities have timetables which ensure that teaching is delivered on the ground floor.

 How will the school support my child in starting school and moving on?